 Trade relations between two contries remain strong despite political differences.
 In 2017, the China-Taiwan trade value reached $139 billion.
 China is Taiwan’s largest trading partner ahead of ASEAN, US and Japan.
 Taiwan enjoys a trade surplus of $39 billion with China.

 India’s trade with Taiwan remains on a lower side.
 Imports from Taiwan in 2018-19 stood at $4.57 billion (0.89% of India’s total import), while export stood at $2.60 billion (0.78% of India’s total export).
 Both India and Taiwan can benefit from higher trade volume.
 Business and economic cooperation will also improve people to people connect between India and Taiwan.

-Geopolitical Viewpoint is a fortnightly assessment of key geopolitical events with strategic consequences.
+Geopolitical Viewpoint is an assessment of key geopolitical events with strategic consequences.